 Most research studies in education require some form of sampling.
 Because you can't always study everyone or everything, sampling means that you only study part of a larger group and (hopefully) are still able to draw meaningful conclusions.

 For instance, if you wanted to study university students over the age of 50, you might randomly survey a few hundred people by phone and then draw conclusions about other people within that demographic group more generally.
-In such a study, you would be concerned about two different groups of people: the largeryou are trying to draw conclusions about (designated by a capital N) and the smaller you are actually studying (designated by a lower-case n).
+In such a study, you would be concerned about two different groups of people: the larger population you are trying to draw conclusions about (designated by a capital N) and the smaller sample you are actually studying (designated by a lower-case n).

 How we go about sampling is very important and will be dependent upon a variety of factors, such as the questions we're trying to answer, what we're studying, and the context.
 Because goals and needs vary, there is not a single, correct way to sample, but there are appropriate (and inappropriate) ways to sample depending on our study.

-In this chapter, I'll explain four basic types of sampling —, , , and — along with guidance on specific approaches for each type, as well as examples and cautions.
+In this chapter, I'll explain four basic types of sampling — convenience, purposeful, random, and census — along with guidance on specific approaches for each type, as well as examples and cautions.
 I will then conclude by providing some considerations that should guide you in selecting appropriate approaches in your own research.

 - A study that includes every member of the population (removing the need for sampling, generalizability, etc.).